vadixidav/glowygraph/README.md

-# gloweygraph
+# glowygraph
-Gloweygraph is a library that draws glowey graphs.
+Glowygraph is a library that draws glowy graphs.